cristianoliveira/distributex/README.md

  - A DX & UX isolation, which means accessing the service URL gives you the same UX as in the main APP.
  - Freedom of choice, it shouldn't matter the stack you pick for the services as long you respect the protocol
- - Communication via events not only on the backend but also on the frontend side, thanks to a HTTP header convention ([HX-trigger](https://htmx.org/headers/hx-trigger/))
+ - Communication via events not only on the backend but also on the frontend side, thanks to an HTTP header convention ([HX-trigger](https://htmx.org/headers/hx-trigger/))

 ## Current state